 Figures

-Figure 1 Overview of the Engineered Population Profiling Process
+Figure 1.
+Overview of the Engineered Population Profiling Process

-A population is engineered by mating the barcoded wild-type pool (Figure S1) with a multi-mutant strain (here, the ABC-16 strain).
+A population is engineered by mating the barcoded wild-type pool with a multi-mutant strain (here, the ABC-16 strain).
 Barcoded haploid progeny inherit a random combination of knockout (black) and wild-type (white) alleles at multiple loci (16 in this study), and are arrayed from single colonies into 384-well plates.
 The genotype of each strain in this collection was associated with a DNA barcode en masse using a tag-based PCR indexing strategy.
 Strains with a successfully determined barcode and genotype are pooled together by mating type, and grown under each of 16 drugs, as well as a solvent control (DMSO).
 High throughput sequencing of strain-specific DNA barcodes at t = 0, 5, 10, 15, and 20 generations of pool growth reconstructs the resistance of each strain to each drug.
+See also Figures S1 and S2.

-Figure 2 Illustrating an Exhaustive 5-gene Resistance Landscape
+Figure 2.
+Illustrating a Reproducible 5-gene Resistance Landscape

 (A) Comparison of grouped resistance profiles in camptothecin and ketoconazole in MATa and MATα pools.
-Individual strains were grouped by their genotype at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆, but can vary at the remaining 11 loci.
-The 5-gene genotype of each group is indicated by the legend.
-Profiles for the remaining drugs are shown in Figure S5.
+Individual strains were grouped by their genotype at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆, as indicated by the legend.
+See also Figures S3 and S4.

 (B) Distribution of correlations of grouped resistance profiles between biological replicates (MATa and MATα pools) for all drugs tested.

-C A radial combinatorial signature of drug resistance.
+(C) A radial combinatorial signature of benomyl resistance.
 The graph center represents strains that are wild-type at all 5 loci, while radial segments extending outwards represent strains carrying successively more knockout alleles.
-Each section is colored by the mean resistance of the corresponding strain group relative to the 5-gene wild-type (blue for increased resistance, red-orange for decreased resistance).
-Extensions to 1, 2, and 5 total knockouts are illustrated for benomyl, and 5-knockout radial signatures are shown for 10 drugs (5 others are shown in Figure S6).
-Color scale extends by half of the observed difference between the 5% and 95% percentile resistance in that drug in both directions.
+Each section is colored by the mean resistance of the corresponding strain group relative to the 5-gene wild-type.
+Extensions to 1, 2, and 5 total knockouts are illustrated.
+Color scale extends by +/- 1 standard deviation of all drug resistance values observed in a pool.
+See also Figure S5.

+(D) 5-knockout radial signatures are shown for 8 drugs.

+Figure 3.
+5-gene Resistance Landscapes Illustrate Complex Drug Resistance Phenomena

-D A resistance landscape of 5-gene groups in benomyl, mitoxantrone, and valinomycin.
+A resistance landscape of 5-gene groups is shown for six drugs.
 Groups differing by a single additional knockout are connected by lines.
 Solid lines indicate significant differences in resistance (Bonferroni-adjusted p < 0.05, Mann-Whitney U test), otherwise dashed lines are used.
-Landscapes for remaining drugs are shown in Figure S7.
+See also Figure S6.

-Figure 3 Environment-Dependent Complex Genetic Interactions amongst 16 ABC Transporters
+Figure 4.
+Environment-Dependent Complex Genetic Interactions amongst 16 ABC Transporters

-A All single-gene knockout effects and x-way genetic interactions (‘ε terms’) mediating resistance to each compound that passed significance criteria (Bonferroni adjusted p < 0.05).
-Magnitude of genetic effects were determined by a generalized linear model, then rescaled for each drug by dividing by the median absolute deviation in log(resistance) of all strains in that drug.
+(A) All single-gene knockout effects and X-way genetic interactions (‘ε terms’) mediating resistance to each compound that passed significance criteria (Bonferroni adjusted p < 0.05).
+Magnitude of genetic effects were determined by generalized linear model, then rescaled for each drug.

-B Illustration of modeled genetic effects in cisplatin, mitoxantrone, and bisantrene.
+(B) Illustration of modeled genetic effects in cisplatin, mitoxantrone, and bisantrene.
 For three selected 5-way genetic interactions, top panels show the distribution of drug resistance phenotypes for grouped strains sharing the 5-gene knockout genotype, and for strains grouped by other relevant genotypes.
 (In each panel, genotypes are defined only by the five genes of interest, and may vary at other loci.)
 Differences in median resistance (black lines) between the indicated 4- and 5-gene groups are evaluated with a Mann-Whitney U test.
-The bottom row summarizes resistance phenotypes extracted from Figure 3A for the three illustrated drugs.
+The bottom row shows genetic effects extracted from Figure 4A.

-Figure 4 A Neural Network Model of Complex Genotype-Phenotype Relationships
+Figure 5.
+An Intuitive Neural Network Model of Complex Genotype-Phenotype Relationships